 What is inbound marketing?

 HubSpot describe inbound marketing as “the best way to turn strangers into customers and promoters of your business’.
-Blog posts, videos, whitepapers, social media marketing, e-newsletters, SEO and other forms of content marketing are all examples of inbound marketing techniques, whose purpose is to bring the customer closer to the brand.
+Blog posts, videos, whitepapers, social media marketing, e-newsletters, SEO and other forms of content marketing are all examples of inbound marketing techniques, whose purpose is to bring the customer closer to the brand, AlaQueue – agence de référencement naturel is a great place to start looking for a SEO company.
 Unlike conventional outbound marketing consisting of buying TV, radio, magazine advertisements, direct mail, telemarketing and other ‘traditional’ advertising techniques, inbound marketing focuses on creating interesting and relevant content that is aimed to attract potential customers and increase web traffic by making a brand easily found on the web.
 It is important that content is relevant- it is written about the right thing and posted in the right place at the right time.
 If content is aligned with target customer’s interests, the site will naturally attract inbound traffic, thus leads that can be converted into closed deals.
 The best thing about inbound marketing is that it is almost always free!

 The stages of inbound marketing